multipliedtwice/prisma-generator-express/README.md

 This tool helps you quickly create API endpoints in your Express app using your Prisma models.

-When you run `npx prisma generate`, it automatically creates two things:
+When you run `npx prisma generate`, it automatically:

 - Exposes Prisma API to clients - all operations with database is available, including all relationships at any depth.
 - Service functions that you can import into your Express routes.
 By default, these functions handle CRUD operations and output validation.
 This behavior can be controlled.